Orange Shrimp - Neocaridina spp

 Availability:

-Common to occasional / Captive-bred colour strain
+Common / Captive-bred colour strain

 Image Disclaimer: